dylanrosser/EEMacros/README.md

 The functions are based off the 2008 NEC but do not always apply to every situation and do not encompass every table.
 If you are a professional electrical engineer using these functions to design electrical power systems, always compare the output values to the NEC and other applicable codes in your jurisdiction.
-I do not assume any liability for the accuracy, relevancy, or applicability these functions.
+I do not assume any liability for the accuracy, relevancy, or applicability of these functions.

+Examples of each function are given in the upper left-hand corner of the spreadsheet.

+Example of how to use:

+=FLA(<horsepower>, <voltage>, <phase>)
+=FLA(10,480,3)